Rated 4.9/5 by verified buyers

 When is panic hardware required versus fire exit hardware?

-Panic hardware (push bars that release the latch) is required on exit doors in assembly occupancies with 100+ occupants, educational occupancies, and high-hazard areas.
+Panic hardware (push bars that release the latch) is required on exit doors in assembly and educational occupancies with 100+ occupants, and high-hazard areas.
 If that door is also in a fire-rated wall or opening, you need fire exit hardware, which is panic hardware that additionally carries a fire listing.
 The fire listing means the latch stays engaged during a fire to maintain the fire barrier.
 Standard panic hardware retracts all latching points, which defeats the fire rating.

 Can existing buildings be grandfathered from NFPA 101 requirements?